 Klaviyo's A/B testing feature for campaigns allows you to easily test different subject lines and content to help you refine your messaging and optimize your send times.
 A/B testing is currently only available for emails and cannot be used for SMS messages.

 This article covers how to set up and run an A/B test on a campaign, how to read the results of an A/B test, and a few use cases for A/B testing campaigns.

-Create an A/B Testing Campaign
+Create an A/B Test for a Campaign

 A/B testing works by creating multiple versions of an email message within a single campaign.